Aligorith/emulsion/README.md

  * Ability to rate (or "favourite") the images

  * Ability to crop + straighten the image, and/or save the resulting image to disk (with/without overwriting the original)

+ * Add loading indicator to provide feedback when switching to images that haven't been loaded in the cache yet

  * Open containing folder (i.e. launch the system file browser in the containing folder)